Fishing Clear Lake

 Head Out to Clear Lake, CA

 Clear Lake might be your new favorite spot whether you’re looking for periodical day trips or a lengthier getaway.
-It is a remarkable place with thriving fauna and rich history.
+It is a remarkable place with thriving fauna and a rich history.
 And it’s definitely worth a trip to test out the waters and see if the fish bite.